-DSHS Texas Emergency Medical Task Force (DSHS/EMTF): Wildland Fire Support (WLFS) packages (PKG) prepositioned in Childress, Lubbock, and Ozona have been demobilized and returned to home units.
-The SCO was also demobilized on March 15.
-One WLFS PKG in Amarillo remains activated for future requests.
+DSHS Texas Emergency Medical Task Force (DSHS/EMTF): One Wildland Fire Support (WLFS) package is in Amarillo and remains activated for future requests.

-Texas Military Department (TMD): SOC Support team is activated for a total of 6 TMD personnel.
+Texas Military Department (TMD): SOC Support team is activated for a total of six TMD personnel.

-Texas Health and Human Services Commission (HHSC): HHSC has deployed a 6-person Rapid Behavioral Health Assessment Team (RBHAT) to Amarillo to evaluate both the incident situation and to assess the behavioral health resources needed.
+Texas Health and Human Services Commission (HHSC): HHSC has deployed a six-person Rapid Behavioral Health Assessment Team (RBHAT) to Amarillo to evaluate both the incident situation and to assess the behavioral health resources needed.
 HHSC has one liaison at the SOC and the 2-1-1 Texas Information and Referral Network is distributing relevant information about disaster response, including shelter locations.